How to Enable or Disable ClickLock in Windows 11

 What happens when done?

-Once enabled, you can briefly press the mouse button to “lock” onto an item.
+Once you enable this feature, you can briefly press the mouse button to “lock” onto an item.
 You can then move it across your screen without holding the button.
-To let go, just click the button one more time.
+To let go, just click the mouse button one more time.
+This makes drag and drop tasks much smoother.

 How to enable or disable ClickLock